Carbon emissions – more commonly known as greenhouse gases – are the leading contributors to the harmful effects our climate is experiencing.

 That makes most people look to alternative forms of energy to supplement solar needs.
 Things like natural gas heaters, small wind turbines, and grid-tie electrical panels help to keep the home running.

-The more we have to rely on fossil fuel to make up for the inefficiency of solar panels, the more we increase our carbon footprint.
+The more we have to rely on fossil fuels to make up for the inefficiency of solar panels, the more we increase our carbon footprint.

 Lithium-ion battery production has ramped up in recent years, with a corresponding decline in price.
 Current inflation levels have put a damper on the market, but it should recover if inflation is also checked.